 Exploring how an irritable mind affects an irritable bowel does not imply IBS symptoms are not real.
 It means that in IBS, and many other conditions, the mind-body connection can create real symptoms—and can be used to bring real healing.

 The Soul of Therapy

-Kevin Anderson PhD, Psychotherapist
+Contributed by: Kevin Anderson PhD, Psychotherapist

 "Most of the people who consult me now want to explore a spiritual perspective on their life situations.
 Many say finding a therapist who would integrate spirituality into therapy was not easy.
 Most therapists are still trained to avoid making spirituality a focus of therapy."

 "When I’m trying to encourage clients struggling with addiction to attend a 12-step program I often hear 'I don’t get anything out of that' or 'I don’t see how hanging out with a bunch of people talking about how terrible their lives are is supposed to help me.'
 Notice the self-focus in both objections to getting help."